 Take an honest look at your test results

 While you are preparing for the tests and planning for subsequent test dates, remain honest with yourself and keep in mind that your scores should influence the final list of colleges to which you apply.
 Look at the scores range for admitted students.
-If your scores fall outside the middle 50%, your chances for admission are not as high.
+If your scores fall below the middle 50%, your chances for admission are not as high.
 Nothing’s impossible, but spend time thinking about your strengths and making certain that you have explained them well in your application.
+If the college has a test optional admissions policy, do not elect to send your scores.

 It’s good to note that not all colleges require standardized test scores as part of their assessment for admission.
 Not all applicants to these colleges are students with test scores below the range for the institution, but if testing is an obstacle for you, it might be worth looking to see if these colleges and universities meet your other criteria (a quick internet search will tell you which schools require standardized tests and which do not).